-The Jungle Theater seeks a Box Office Manager that plays a vital role in the day-to-day operations of the Theater, as well as leading our efforts to create a welcoming ticketing and on-site experience for patrons.
-This position is responsible for all aspects of Jungle Theater’s box office, including supervising a staff of customer service representatives and concessionaires, and general office management for the Theater.
-The Box Office Manager directly reports to the Managing Director and works in close communication and collaboration with all other Jungle staff.
+The Jungle Theater seeks a Development Associate that plays a vital role in the development operations of the Theater, as well as coordinating the annual fund campaign and assisting with events.
+This position is responsible for all aspects of Jungle Theater’s development data management and reporting, gift acknowledgment, institutional giving tracking, and maintaining the overall development strategic calendar.
+The Development Associate directly reports to the Managing Director and works in close communication and collaboration with all other Jungle staff.

 The Jungle is proud to have more than 500 volunteers who donate their time and talent to help the theater realize its goal of reaching out to the community.